Group C, My Son relics. Photo: My Son Management Board documents

 The international community pays attention to My Son because of its value as a Hindu center with a long, continuous and very unique history in Southeast Asia.

-The internationalization in the conservation of My Son relics since the beginning of the 20th century has contributed to preserving the original value and bringing the image of My Son to the international community.
+The internationalization of My Son relic conservation since the early 20th century has contributed to preserving its original value and bringing the image of My Son to the international community.

-If My Son is likened to a pearl, then conservation activities have gradually lifted the veil that has covered it for nearly 5 centuries and "polished" the precious pearl to shine brighter from the deep, wild forests of My Son valley.
+If My Son is likened to a pearl, then it is the conservation activities that have gradually lifted the veil that has covered it for nearly 5 centuries and "polished" the precious pearl to shine brighter, from the deep, wild forests of My Son valley.

 Source: https://baoquangnam.vn/vien-ngoc-tu-rung-sau-3150249.html